linjie7674/FedGS/README.md

     test data is only used to test the program correction.
 - your own data

-    You can use your own data, which must be orginized by the follow strcuture.
+    You can use your own data, which must be orginized by the follow structure.

     ```
     - data